bryanpeabody/connorcolemysteries/content/english/contact/_index.md

   #mobile : "0124857985320"
   #email : "demo@email.com"
   #location : "Dhaka, Bangladedsh"
   content : "Got a question or comment you'd like to share?
 This is the place!
-I normally response within 48 hours but occasionally life does get busy."
+I normally respond within 48 hours but occasionally life does get busy."

 # opennig hour
 #opennig_hour: